chethansk123/beaglebone-black-revc-SD-card-booting-/README.md

 4. The complete Linux image files and board .dtb file should be copied to the ROOT file system partition.

-Download all the required files which have been uploaded here, after extracting rar file just update the boot folder only with uImage and am33
+Download all the required files which have been uploaded here, after extracting rar file just update the boot folder only with uImage and am335x dtb file.